-Adding colour encoding - If you plan to also use Colour to encode shapes, you should use a transparent background.
-Otherwise, the entire square of the image will be coloured rather than just the symbol.
+Adding color encoding - If you plan to also use Color to encode shapes, you should use a transparent background.
+Otherwise, the entire square of the image will be colored rather than just the symbol.
 GIF and PNG file formats both support transparency.
-GIF files support transparency for a single colour that is 100% transparent, while PNG files support alpha channels with a range of transparency levels available on every pixel in the image.
-When Tableau colour encodes a symbol, the amount of transparency for each pixel won't be modified, so you can maintain smooth edges
+GIF files support transparency for a single color that is 100% transparent, while PNG files support alpha channels with a range of transparency levels available on every pixel in the image.
+When Tableau color encodes a symbol, the amount of transparency for each pixel won't be modified, so you can maintain smooth edges

 The Path property is available when the Line or Polygon mark type is selected in the Marks card drop-down menu.
 For more information about how to change the type of mark displayed in your viz, see Change the Type of Mark in the View.

 You can use the Path property in the Marks card to change the type of line mark (linear, step, or jump), or to encode data by connecting marks using a particular drawing order.
 You can path-encode your data using either a dimension or a measure.